openstack-exporter/openstack-exporter/README.md

 ### Scrape options

 In legacy mode cloud and metrics to be scraped are specified as argument or flags as described above.
-To select multi cloud the -all-cloud flag need to be used In that case metrics and clouds are specified in the http scrape request as described below.
+To select multi cloud the --multi-cloud flag need to be used In that case metrics and clouds are specified in the http scrape request as described below.
 Which cloud (name or id from the `clouds.yaml` file) or what services from the cloud to scrape, can be specified as the parameters to http scrape request.